Spend a few nights under the stars to soak up all that Australia’s great outdoors has to offer.

 White sand and dolphins

-Camp at Booderee National Park, 190 kilometres (118 miles) south of Sydney, and squeak your way over the world’s whitest sand.
+190 kilometres (118 miles) south of Sydney is Booderee National Park, where you can squeak your way over pure white sand.
 The park is home to two basic campgrounds – Green Patch and Bristol Point – that front Jervis Bay where dolphins regularly frolic, attracted by the bay’s seagrass meadows.
 A third campground, Cave Beach, is set among tea trees and faces Wreck Bay.
-Neighbouring the park is Hyams Beach, home to dazzling white sand.

 Kick back at Kakadu